-- Speech, language and communication needs (SLCN) - Autism (including Asperger Syndrome)
+- Speech, language and communication needs (SLCN) - Autistic Spectrum Condition (ASC)

-SENDsory and/or Physical needs
+3.2.4 Sensory and/or Physical needs

-Some children require special educational provision because they have a disability and this prevents or hinders them from making use of the educational facilities generally provided.
+Some pupils require special educational provision because they have a disability and this prevents or hinders them from making use of the educational facilities generally provided.
 These difficulties can be age related and may fluctuate over time.

-Many children with vision impairment (VI), hearing impairment (HI) or a multi-SENDsory impairment (MSI) will require specialist support and/or equipment to access their learning.
-Children with an MSI have a combination of vision and hearing difficulties.
-Some children with a physical disability (PD) require additional ongoing support and equipment to access all the opportunities available to their peers.
+Many pupils with vision impairment (VI), hearing impairment (HI) or a multi-sensory impairment (MSI) will require specialist support and/or equipment to access their learning.
+Pupils with an MSI have a combination of vision and hearing difficulties.
+Some pupils with a physical disability (PD) require additional ongoing support and equipment to access all the opportunities available to their peers.

-SENDsory and/or physical needs include:
+Sensory and/or physical needs include:

-- Visual impairment (VI) - Hearing impairment (HI including Deaf and hearing impairment) - Multi-SENDsory impairment (MSI sometimes referred to as Deafblind) - Physical disability (PD).
+- Visual impairment (VI) - Hearing impairment (HI including Deaf and hearing impairment)

+- Multi-Sensory impairment (MSI sometimes referred to as Deafblind) - Physical disability (PD)

-A Graduated Response to SEND
+4. A Graduated Response to SEND

-Early Concerns
+4.1 Early Concerns

 The progress made by all pupils is regularly monitored and reviewed.
 Initially, concerns registered by teachers, parents/carers or other agencies are addressed by appropriate differentiation within the classroom and a record is kept of strategies used.
-This can be then used in later discussions if concerns persist.
+Provision maps are RAG rated to assess provision/strategies.
+This can then be used in later discussions if concerns persist.

-How we identify and support pupils with SEND
+4.2 How we identify and support pupils with SEND